reeddunkle/Codjo/References/Optimizing.md

 Space complexity is talked about in the same way as time complexity. and the common concepts are the same, "constant", "linear", and "quadratic" for example.

-Your function's is how much simultaneous memory your function requires.
-When judging the space complexity of a function, they look for how much memory your function uses in addition to the initial input.
+Your function's space complexity refers to how much simultaneous memory your function requires.
+Along the same lines, you want to measure how much space your function requires as you change the input size.
+Therefore we look at how much memory your function uses in addition to the initial input.

 I'll go through some simple examples.
-For all of them, let's assume my input is the same I've been using `numbers = [0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`:
+For all of them, let's assume the input is still `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`:

 **`O(1)`**